 Go on a Romantic Sleigh Ride

 In the wintertime, you might not be able to take to the trails on horseback, but you can ride on a horse-drawn sleigh at Lake Louise or around Downtown Banff.
-There aren’t many places you can still ride on a real sleigh through a winter snowglobe, and that’s what makes it such a fantastic thing to do in Banff in the winter.
+There aren’t many places you can still ride on a real sleigh through a winter snowglobe, which makes it such a fantastic thing to do in Banff in the winter.

 Check out Banff Trail Riders for magical rides around Downtown Banff!